Suno Chorus Too Loud: Tame the Volume Jump

 Suno often adds 3rd / 5th harmony stacks plus an octave-up unison only in the chorus.
 Three voices summing at similar level can add +5 dB on the vocal bus alone.

-How to spot it: Solo the vocal stem (if Pro / stems export).
+How to spot it: Export and solo the vocal stem (stem export needs the Pro plan, $10/mo as of June 2026; Suno Studio’s full multitrack editor needs Premier, $30/mo).
 Verse vocal is mono / single take.
 Chorus vocal has clearly stacked harmonies bouncing left-right.

 3. Suno’s internal limiter compresses verse but not chorus headroom